zqx1392/hello-world/README.md

 - Think something for Chinen and Ohta san
 - Contract Nutz or Peiko for July release?
+- Find new cabinet with key to hide things
+- Calculate Monthly expense.

 what the fuck is kegel